infinitio/infinit/documentation/guideline.md

 They follow the same rules as copyable types.

+**Note:** After beeing moved, an instance should not be used anymore, and any call except calling the destructor goes in the land of "undefined behavior".

 ### Serializable types

 To be instanciated easily on the stack from an archiver, types must implement